 Junior Tanner Bauman started on the mound for the Tigers — his third start of the season.
 Allowing two runs and four hits, Bauman recorded two strikeouts and two walks in 2.2 innings.

 Sophomore Chase Allsup replaced Bauman and allowed only one hit and one run.
 Allsup had three strikeouts, one walk and two wild pitches in 2.2 innings.

 “I just think we’re getting a little bit better even from last night,” Thompson said.
 “Tonight we did a better job on the two strikes from the situations of making a pitch instead of just leaving…something (Georgia) could handle and hit and do a little bit of damage…I thought we held in there.”

 Wrapping up the series, the Tigers play the Bulldogs on Saturday at 2 p.m.
 CST, hoping to sweep the series.
 Freshman Zach Crotchfelt will start on the mound for the series finale.

 Do you like this story?
 The Plainsman doesn't accept money from tuition or student fees, and we don't charge a subscription fee.
 But you can donate to support The Plainsman.

-Caitlyn Griffin is a freshman from Huntsville, Ala. majoring in journalism.
+Caitlyn Griffin is a sophomore from Huntsville, Alabama, majoring in journalism.
 She started with The Plainsman in fall 2022.